Pavan-1997/AWS_EKS/README.md

 ---
 # Creating AWS EKS Cluster with Data Plane on AWS Fargate and Deploying 2048 Game using a Ubuntu machine

+`Fargate - Its an AWS Serverless similar to AWS Lambda( but lambda is for small workloads)`